 The COVID-19 pandemic and the related economic crisis has had an enormous negative impact on the food security situation of refugees and migrants from Venezuela, as well as host communities.
 Although general economic conditions have improved over the latter part of 2021, and the effects of the health crisis should be further reduced as the vaccination process advances, food insecurity amongst the most vulnerable Venezuelans is expected to persist throughout 2022.
-According to the JNA436 conducted in May 2021, the main need of surveyed Venezuelan households in Ecuador continues to be access to food: 73 per cent of the surveyed population stated that they did not have enough food.
+According to the JNA das conducted in May 2021, the main need of surveyed Venezuelan households in Ecuador continues to be access to food: 73 per cent of the surveyed population stated that they did not have enough food.
+As of early 2021, a total of 61 per cent of Venezuelans in Ecuador suffered a situation of food insecurity, which was severe in 6 per cent of cases. das described in the control of the surveyed population stated that they did not have enough food.
 As of early 2021, a total of 61 per cent of Venezuelans in Ecuador suffered a situation of food insecurity, which was severe in 6 per cent of cases.
-437